 Matt Walters from the School of Biological Sciences is currently working at a College of Science field station, on the Mambilla Plateau in Taraba, Nigeria.

-Will be available from 2014.
-This is a full time two-year graduate-entry professional qualification to practice as a speech language pathologist/therapist (more)
+This new qualification became available in 2014.
+The MSLP is a full time two-year graduate-entry professional qualification to practice as a speech language pathologist/therapist (more)